CallocGD/GD-Comment-Bot-Wrapper/README.md

 It includes a very friendly coding atmosphere not seen ever in GD Bot programming ever before

 ## Note
+- Currently Not Working, Daily Level is already have trouble parsing from the string.
+Nekit, please fix your code for God's Sake.
 - I highly encourage you to fork this code off as there maybe some sneaky bugs that I didn't patch or could be easily executed better.
 - I'll make a new framework when nekit releases gdpy2 which he plans to make very soon.
 Hopefully he will add socks5 support.